Courtney Stodden Is Bisexual: All The Women She’s Kissed Before

 Earlier this month, Stodden confirmed that she and her husband had been separated for some time.
 She was spotted with a mystery man at a karaoke lounge in Hollywood on Thursday, Feb.
 9.

-“Unfortunately they’re true,” she told the Daily Mail Online about the separation rumors.
+“Unfortunately they’re true,” she told the Daily Mail about the separation rumors.
 “It’s hard right now but we’re trying to individually find our happiness.
 It’s just really sad right now.”

 Stodden has also been with her share of women.
 On Feb.
-13, Pop Wrecked reported Stodden definitely looked single as she was spotted in a heavy make out session with another blonde bombshell in an exclusive report by Tabloid Nation earlier this year.
+13, Pop Wrecked reported that Stodden definitely looked single as she was spotted in a heavy make-out session with another blonde bombshell in an exclusive report by Tabloid Nation earlier this year.
 Stodden was seen kissing YouTube star Trisha Paytas and was not shy about her feelings for her fellow blonde.
 The two were seen kissing and making out at a club alongside a male friend.

 STAY TUNED … @CourtneyStodden's Wild Night Out is coming to https://t.co/Jj5cFCdOrA! pic.twitter.com/pIfYpoiqRY